-The AVID Elective will provide you with skills that prepare you for a tertiary education and academic pathway in the senior school regardless of the career path you choose.
-This is designed to support your studies and provide you with an experience that develops skills in the areas of: ICT, research, communication (critical reading, writing and speaking) and leadership.
+The Avid Elective will provide the students with skills to prepare them for a tertiary education and academic pathway in the senior school regardless of the career path they choose; however, there is a strong sociological underpinning that prepares the learner for studies in the Humanities disciplines and in research degrees.
+The course is designed to develop skills in the areas of: ICT, research, communication (critical reading, writing and speaking) and leadership.